ualUsham/mcp-github/README.md

 # GitHub MCP (Model Context Protocol) server

-Hi!
-This is my first **GitHub MCP server** that allows *MCP compatible* LLMs like *Claude* to interact with my MCP server and hence with GitHub API.
+Hello!
+This is a GitHub MCP server designed to enable MCP-compatible LLMs, such as Claude, to communicate with my MCP server and interact with the GitHub API.

 # Requirements